 The Acropolis is an entire ancient citadel with multiple important buildings in ancient Athens, including the Erechtheion with its famous Caryatids and the Propylaea, the grand marble gateway.
 Walking through the ruins, you’ll literally be following in the footsteps of Socrates and Pericles.

 After your visit to the Acropolis of Athens, head down to Plaka.
-For a rooftop view of the Acropolis, grab breakfast at Yiasemi or visit Little Kook, a fairy-tale-themed café with whimsical décor.
+For a rooftop view of the Acropolis, grab breakfast at Little Kook, a fairy-tale-themed café with whimsical décor.

 2. The Hellenic Parliament & Syntagma Square